-If it is not possible to offer places for all applications within any criterion above, priority will be given to those living closest to the school.
-This will be determined by the nearest, safest walking route\\ In the event of distances being the same for 2 or more applicants, places will be allocated from the centre point of the house to the centre point of the school.
+If it is not possible to offer places for all applications within any criterion above, priority will be given to those living nearest to the school.
+This will be measured by using the Local Authority's GIS system.
+Distances are measured in a straight line "as the crow flies" from the Easting and Northing co-ordinates of the child's home address as taken from the Local Land and Property Gazetteer (LLPG), to the identified school gate used for admissions at the school.
+In the event of distances being the same for 2 or more applicants, places will be allocated from the centre point of the house to the centre point of the school.
 This will be digitally measured using the LA system.